 Home Alone 2: Lost in New York is one of the classic feel-good family movies and is wheeled out most Christmases to fill the gaps between the Turkey and Mince Pies.
 Unlike a lot of films, a large portion of the film was actually filmed on location in Manhatten.
 While some scenes were inevitably shot elsewhere the big cinematic city shots were all on location.
 In our Ultimate Home Alone 2, Filming Locations guide we hunt down and show you ALL the iconic places used in the Film so you can plan your own Movie Sites tour!

-We know there are loads of guides out there to this be we always find them incomplete or misleading.
-We really tried to get EVERY important scene in there as let you know when Hollywood worked it’s magic and reality go a little blurry!
+We know there are loads of guides out there, however, we always find them incomplete or misleading.
+We really tried to get EVERY important scene in there to let you know when Hollywood worked its magic and reality gets a little blurry!